When booking a trip during the pandemic we ask that you keep an open mind and be willing to adapt and be flexible.

 **Supplementary snacks if you follow a gluten free or coeliac diet**

 Medium sized kitbag – you must be able to lift your luggage as not all hotels have elevators.
-Your luggage will be transported each day by taxi and therefore we ask that you restrict your luggage to ONE item.
+Your luggage will be transported between accommodations by taxi and therefore we ask that you restrict your luggage to ONE item.

 Leaders are all first aid trained and carry their own first aid kit